Who should pay on the first date?

 - Most importantly, communication is key!
 Whether it pertains to money or a preference for splitting the bill, we have to be open about what we want.

 Talking about money when dating is hard, but it’s also necessary if you want to achieve a truly respectful relationship.
-In the case of a heterosexual relationship, a guy pays no matter what the lass says – if he wants to see her again, that is.
+On the first date, a guy should pay no matter what the lass says – if he wants to see her again, that is.

 If there’s a second date and she offers to split, you’re good.